 Trustee and rare disease parent

 Sue is a rare disease parent.
 Her daughter, Charlotte has Coffin Sirius Syndrome.
-Sue’s involvement with CRDN began in 2015 when she had a speaking role at our first RAREsummit.
-Charlotte and her family are keen members of CRDN’s Unique Feet rare disease community group and support with community fundraising for CRDN.
+Sue’s involvement with CamRARE began in 2015 when she had a speaking role at our first RAREsummit.
+Charlotte and her family are keen members of CamRARE’s Unique Feet rare disease community group and support with community fundraising for CamRARE.